mrpajzl/Unifarr/README.md

 The easiest way to deploy Unifarr on TrueNAS Scale is using Docker Compose with the pre-built image from GitHub Container Registry (GHCR).

+**⚠️ Important: If you get a "port already allocated" error, see the troubleshooting section below for solutions.**

 **Quick Start (Copy & Paste):**

 1. **SSH into your TrueNAS system** and create a directory for Unifarr: